 Matt Cook

-cook_matt_0Matt Cook is Professor of Modern History at Birkbeck College, University of London.
+Matt Cook is Jonathan Cooper Chair of the History of Sexuality Mansfield College, University of Oxford.
 He is a cultural historian specializing in the history of sexuality and the history of London in the nineteenth and twentieth centuries.
-In addition to three edited collections on LGBTQ histories, he is author of two books: London and the Culture of Homosexuality, 1885 – 1914 (2003) and Queer Domesticities: Homosexuality and Home Life in Twentieth-Century London (2014).
-Matt is also Birkbeck Director of the Raphael Samuel History Centre and an editor of History Workshop Journal.
+In addition to three edited collections on LGBTQ histories, he is author of London and the Culture of Homosexuality, 1885 – 1914 (2003) and Queer Domesticities: Homosexuality and Home Life in Twentieth-Century London (2014).
+With Alison Oram, he is author of Queer Beyond London (2022) and with Justin Bengry and Alison Oram he is editor of Locating Queer Histories: Places and Traces across the UK (2022).
+Matt is also an editor of History Workshop Journal.

 Alison Oram